i-Captain/100-days-of-code/log.md

 ## Day 0.10 - 25.
 July 2020

 #### Today's Progress:
+Created a CalculationsController with this random FontAttribute 'calculations'.
+Added more local fonts, like Lobster and Codystar.
+No 'glitch' after flutter clean this time.

+Changing the splash screen image is not yet working... both images are showing up...
+Changed initial background gradient to app icon colors.

 #### Thoughts:
+This project takes way more time than i thought.
+And a lot of that extra time depends on the 'drawer' decision.
+In my first prototype i had this 'popup' which did not triggered the 'view rebuild' of my Custom Painter...

 #### Links:
 #### ToDo:
+- Change App Icon color or initial color gradient, create new Splashscreen.
+- Add little 'question mark' in the left corner that handels the LicensePage stuff.

 #### ToLookAtLater:
 #### Todays Takeaway:
 #### Link(s) to work...
 > **Highlight:**
+A first beta is 'running' on my iPhone with only 2 warnings in xcode.

 ## Day 0.11 - 26.
 July 2020